-Savings rates have plummeted this year, making it more difficult for savers to get a decent return on their money.
+Savings rates have fallen throughout the pandemic, making it more difficult for savers to get a decent return on their money.

-The dismal rates on offer have seen savers seeking out higher-performing products that are either risky or outright scams – and we’ve been contacted by many readers tricked by fraudsters.
+The low rates on offer have seen savers seeking out higher-performing products that are either risky or outright scams – and we’ve been contacted by many readers tricked by fraudsters.

 Before we reveal how one woman was tricked out of £50,000 via an elaborate scam, we urge everyone to do their research before investing in anything.

 Make sure you fully understand the rates on offer by checking best buy lists by trusted sources such as loveMONEY and MoneySavingExpert.